hpc-carpentry/hpc-carpentry.github.io/_posts/2018/12/2018-12-07-more-than-workshops.md

 3. How do you motivate people?
 Where do you find people who are motivated?
 How can you leverage regional activities/collaborations?
 4. Any good incentives to offer to get people teaching?

-### 7. How would you describe the Carpentries community?
+### 7. How would you describe The Carpentries community?
 It includes people interested in teaching computational skills in a friendly way.

 This does not mean you need to be a certified instructor!
 People get together online and in person to discuss teaching approaches, and often in other spaces (e.g. RLadies, local meetups).
 The Carpentries community includes parts of those communities as well

-Remember: You belong in the Carpentries!
+Remember: You belong in The Carpentries!

 If you'd like to share your own story, please [follow the instructions here](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html).